Skip to main content

 Data Point: The numerical value of the data e.g. $s, or transaction count, etc.

-Data Type: The "type" of data the numerical value is I.e. is the number sales $s (in which case I would call it sales); or is it a transaction count (call it transactions), or number of bookings (call it bookings) etc.
+Data Type: The "type" of data I.e. is the number sales $s (in which case I would call it sales); or is it a transaction count (call it transactions), or number of bookings (call it bookings) etc. If you are importing a Labour Budget, label the Data Type 'Labour Budget'.

 Note: You will need to return to this import page each time you wish to import your data.